 Serpstat is a comprehensive SEO and PPC toolkit that promises to inform better content decisions and drive more traffic to your website.
 It can’t guarantee you top spot on Google, but gives you all the tools you need to be able to do so.

-A pretty standard line-up for a premium SEO tool that fits with Serpstat positioning as a good all-rounder.
+A pretty standard line-up for a premium SEO platform that fits with Serpstat’s positioning as a good all-rounder.
 Software that is that is easy enough to use yet more than capable of the in-depth analysis undertaken by search marketing professionals.
 Serpstat doesn’t have the added frills or big-name founder of its main rivals, but its price is far more palatable as a result.

 Serpstat was an in-house software now turned into an independent SaaS product.
 Founded by Oleg Salamaha and owned by his Netpeak digital marketing group, which also has the largest SEO and PPC agency in Eastern Europe on its books.